j-euler/adaq-doc/docs/source/tutorial.rst

 Relax unit cell
 ---------------

-First step is relax the unit cell using the ADAQ workflow.
+The first step is to relax the unit cell using the ADAQ workflow.
 This workflow will store data in the ``unitcell`` folder.
-If something went wrong, empty the unitcell folder to reset.
+If something goes wrong, empty the unitcell folder to reset.

 This step will also make you more familiar with the *httk*.
-To make the *httk* task that relaxes the unit cell use the following command:
+To make the *httk* task that relaxes the unit cell, use the following command:

 .. code-block:: console